Forbu/nd0191-c1-myreads/README.md

 - `PageSearch` - a component that allows to search for books and add them to the shelf.
 - `PageShelf` - a component that displays all books and allows to edit their shelf.
+- `Login` - a component that display the login bar

 ## Data flow